hansreier/techreier/eDrops/readme.md

 Thymeleaf is used for server side rendering HTML pages.
 For simplicity client side frameworks is not used to create Web GUI in this application.

+## Deployment
+runs on http://localhost:8443 due to Spring security

+Generates .jar to deploy on Docker container
+Can generate .war to deploy on Tomcat (change pom)

+To deploy to docker container: mvn spring-boot:build-image -DskipTests

+Does not require docker file.

 ## Development
 Make sure that Facets are set correctly in project settings in Intellij
 - JPA